Lathrop Nature Preserve pond restoration project

 When you think of the Niagara region, you probably think about the falls, wine or maybe the War of 1812.
 But did you know that this popular tourist spot is actually one of the most biologically rich areas in Canada?
-Surrounded by Lake Erie, Lake Ontario and the Niagara Escarpment, the region’s unique climate and ecosystems support a vast variety of species — many at the very northern edge of their ranges.
+Surrounded by Lake Erie, Lake Ontario and the Niagara Escarpment, the region’s unique climate and ecosystems support a vast variety of species.
+Many are at the very northern edge of their ranges.

-Criss-crossing this biological hot spot are several waterways, including Twelve Mile Creek — the last remaining cold-water stream, and home to the only self-sustaining population of brook trout in Niagara.
+Criss-crossing this biological hot spot are several waterways, including Twelve Mile Creek — the last remaining cold-water stream.
+The creek is home to the only self-sustaining population of brook trout in Niagara.

 The Nature Conservancy of Canada’s (NCC’s) Lathrop Nature Preserve is located at the headwaters of Twelve Mile Creek.
 This conservation gem has long been a favoured nature retreat of the Fonthill community and other Niagara region residents.

 For eight years, Trout Unlimited Canada (TUC) and Niagara College have been working together to improve fish habitat in the Twelve Mile Creek watershed.
-NCC, in partnership with TUC and Niagara College, is planning to restore two ponds on the Lathrop Nature Preserve to improve trail safety, habitat connectivity and downstream water quality for brook trout, American eel and other aquatic species.
+NCC, in partnership with TUC and Niagara College, is planning to restore two ponds on the Lathrop Nature Preserve.
+The restoration activities will aim to improve trail safety, habitat connectivity and downstream water quality for brook trout, American eel and other aquatic species.

 A part of industrial history

-Over 100 years ago, the Lathrop Nature Preserve in Fonthill, Ontario, was crossed by a railway.
+More than 100 years ago, the Lathrop Nature Preserve in Fonthill, Ontario was crossed by a railway.
 This railway also acted as a dam to the headwaters of Twelve Mile Creek, creating two artificial ponds.
 While the old railway berm (embankment) is an important part of the existing public trail system on the property, it is deteriorating.
 This is creating a safety hazard to trail users and downstream neighbours.
 If the berm were to fail suddenly, not only would public safety be at risk, but so would the health of Twelve Mile Creek.
-The collapse of this berm could cause a flood of sediment and warm water downstream, which would kill aquatic animals, damage habitat and property.
+The collapse of this berm could cause a flood of sediment and warm water downstream.
+This would kill aquatic animals, damage habitat and property.

 Pond restoration project